ekeih/alerticular/README.md

 [![Docker Repository on Quay](https://quay.io/repository/ekeih/alerticular/status "Docker Repository on Quay")](https://quay.io/repository/ekeih/alerticular)

 Alerticular is the bridge between your infrastructure and your notification target.
 What does that mean?
-Well, Alerticular receives a message and sends it somewhere else.
+Well, Alerticular receives an event and sends it as a templated message somewhere else.
 For now it supports [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) as input and [Telegram](https://telegram.org/) as output.

 So whenever Prometheus triggers an alert you can use Alerticular to receive a Telegram message.
 (In the future Alerticular might support more platforms, e.g. receiving messages from [kubewatch](https://github.com/bitnami-labs/kubewatch).)

-Alerticular is developed with a focus on Kubernetes.
+Alerticular is developed with the assumption it is running in Kubernetes.
 There shouldn't be an issue runnig it in another way, but some examples may assume that it is used in a Kubernetes cluster with Alertmanager running in the same cluster.

 ## Installation